kat zwick, ma, lpcc, lcpc, cgp-s, cccs

 Kat’s online CV here

-kat started her full-time outpatient practice in 2017…
+kat started her own outpatient practice in 2016…

-From 2018 - 2022, Kat was the Executive & Clinical Director of RtW when RtW functioned as a larger group practice and training site for postdoctoral Fellows and post-graduate Masters-level Associates seeking training and supervision in gender affirming, neurodivergent affirming, eating disorders, and substance use disorder care and codependency recovery.
+From 2018 - 2022, Kat was the Executive & Clinical Director of RtW when RtW functioned as a larger group practice and training site for postdoctoral Fellows and post-graduate Masters-level Associates seeking training and supervision in robust eating disorder, gender affirming, neurodivergent affirming, and substance use disorder care and relationship challenges.

-In 2022, after the last of Kat’s Associates and Fellows graduated from their positions, Kat decided to return to solo private practice to focus on providing direct clinical care, clinical training and consulting, and executive consulting services at treatment centers.
+After the last of Kat’s Associates and Fellows had graduated from their positions, Kat returned to solo private practice to focus on providing direct clinical care, clinical training and consulting, and executive consulting services at treatment centers.
+Kat relocated back to Chicago in January 2024 after nearly a decade on the West Coast and now provides therapy services part-time to the greater Santa Cruz and Bay Areas of California.

 Kat has managed all aspects of RtW, from clinical to operations and finance to marketing.